EstebanAP1/near-space/README.md

 ## Usage

-- In `orbit` mode, you can zoom in and out and pan around the objects.
+- In `Orbit` mode, you can zoom in and out around the objects.
-- In `ship` mode, you follow a space object from a first-person perspective, allowing you to experience its journey through space.
+- In `Ship` mode, you follow a space object from a first-person perspective, allowing you to experience its journey through space.

 ## Contributing